observability-lab-cse/observability-lab-workshop/04-visualization/README.md

 Click on the Availability chart and you'll go to the *Investigate Availability* view.

 <details markdown="1">
-<summary>Click here to see what the Application Insights Availability view should look like in your Azure Portal.</summary>
+<summary>Click here to see the Application Insights Availability Test 🕵️‍♂️</summary>

 ![AppInsights-availability](./images/AppInsights-availability.png)